Chapter Analysis vs. Summary

 B. Here would be the topic sentence of your second body paragraph.
 Judging by the concluding sentence of your first body paragraph, this paragraph will treat Archie’s ability as a leader and manipulator and its likely potential for tragedy.
 This paragraph and each succeeding paragraph will follow the same exact pattern as the first body paragraph.

-The more thorough your outline, the easier it will be to write your analysis.
+The more thorough your outline, the easier it will be to write your chapter analysis.

 Now that your outline is complete, it’s time to write.